opsone-ch/documentation/website/waf.rst

 can be obtained from the audit log file.
 It is located in ``/var/log/nginx/modsecurity.log`` and readable by the :ref:`access_devop`.

-.. tip:: For an easier representation and identification of the blocking WAF rules, the command ``modsecurity-parser`` can be used as devop user (see :ref:`access_devop`).
+.. tip:: For an easier representation and identification of the blocking WAF rules, the command ``modsecurity-logparser`` can be used as devop user (see :ref:`access_devop`).

 To extend the above example, such a log entry would include a section H (more about the sections could be found in the